omundy/learn-git-milestones/README.md

 - Understand what the task is asking
 - Be able to do the task
-- Make it clear through your actions you understand what's happening
+- Make it clear through your actions you understand each concept